DisCoTec/discotec.github.io/2022/ice.md

 ### Matthew Parkinson

-#### Talk: TBA
+#### Talk: Project Verona’s concurrency model

-> TBA
+> Project Verona is a research programming language exploring various interactions between ownership, memory management and concurrency.
+In this talk, I will present its concurrency model, which enables asynchronously creating atomic and ordered units of work with exclusive access to a collection of independent resources.
+I will demonstrate the approach through a series of pedagogical examples, and briefly discuss both the implementation and the performance of the paradigm.

 #### Biography

-[Matthew Parkinson](https://www.microsoft.com/en-us/research/people/mattpark/) is arincipal researcher in the Confidential Computing group (Microsoft Research, UK).
+[Matthew Parkinson](https://www.microsoft.com/en-us/research/people/mattpark/) is a Principal Researcher at Microsoft Research.
+Prior to joining Microsoft in 2010, he spent four years as a RAEng/EPSRC research fellowship at the University of Cambridge, where he also did his Ph.D..

-His research covers all aspects of memory safety including runtime implementations, programming language design, and verification.
-His recent research focusses on Project Verona and its allocator snmalloc.
+His research focusses on Concurrency and Ownership, with a particular focus on memory safety.
+His recent research focusses on [Project Verona](https://github.com/microsoft/verona) and its allocator [snmalloc](https://github.com/microsoft/snmalloc).
+Project Verona is a new language to explore research about efficient and safe ways to manage memory.
-He is also very active in concurrency verification and developed many logics that combine ideas from separation logic with other concurrency verification techniques.

 ## ICEcreamers